The star discrepancy of a union of randomly digitally shifted Korobov polynomial lattice point sets depends polynomially on the dimension: Introduction and statement of the results

 for $\varepsilon \in (0,1]$ and $s \in \mathbb{N}$ is a central complexity parameter in discrepancy theory and quasi–Monte Carlo (QMC) integration; by the Koksma–Hlawka inequality (and its modern refinements), small discrepancy implies small worst-case integration error for broad function classes~\cite{AD15,DKP10}.

-A landmark result due to Heinrich, Novak, Wasilkowski, and Wo\'zniakowski \cite{HNWW01} shows that the inverse star discrepancy depends \emph{linearly} on the dimension:
+A landmark result due to Heinrich, Novak, Wasilkowski, and Wo\'zniakowski \cite[Theorem~3]{HNWW01} shows that the inverse star discrepancy depends \emph{linearly} on the dimension:

 for a universal constant $C>0$.
-(The currently smallest known value of $C$ is $6.23401\ldots$ as shown in \cite{GPW}.)
+(The currently smallest known value of $C$ is $C \approx 6.0673$ as shown in \cite{Wei26}.)
 Equivalently, there exists a $c>0$ such that for any $N,s\in \mathbb{N}$ there exist $N$-point sets in $[0,1)^s$ with $D^*_N(P)\le c\sqrt{s/N}$.
 The proof is probabilistic: independent uniform sampling combined with a concentration inequality delivers the bound with positive probability.
-Complementing~\eqref{eq:HNWW}, Hinrichs~\cite{Hin04} proved the matching (up to constants) lower bound $N(\varepsilon,s)\ge c\, s/\varepsilon$ for sufficiently small $\varepsilon$; elementary arguments leading to this linear-in-$s$ barrier were later developed by Steinerberger~\cite{Steinerberger22}.
+Complementing~\eqref{eq:HNWW}, Heinrich et al.~\cite[Theorem~8]{HNWW01} proved the lower bound $N(\varepsilon,s)\ge c\, s \log \varepsilon^{-1}$ which was improved by Hinrichs~\cite{Hin04} to $N(\varepsilon,s)\ge c\, s/\varepsilon$ for sufficiently small $\varepsilon$.
+Both results show, together with the upper bound \eqref{eq:HNWW}, that the inverse star discrepancy is linear in the dimension $s$; elementary arguments leading to this linear-in-$s$ barrier were later developed by Steinerberger~\cite{Steinerberger22}.
 For a detailed discussion see \cite[Sec.~3.1.5]{NW08} and \cite[Sec.~9.9]{NW10}.
-There is also a sharp picture for random points: the expected star discrepancy of an $N$-point i.i.d.\ sample is of order $\sqrt{s/N}$, as shown in~\cite{Doerr14}, and explicit probability-tail bounds are known, see~\cite{AH14}.
+There is also a sharp picture for random points: the expected star discrepancy of an $N$-point i.i.d.\ sample is of order $\sqrt{s/N}$, as shown in~\cite{Doerr14}, and explicit probability-tail bounds are known, see~\cite{AH14} and \cite{GPW}.

 Despite the clarity of the existential theory, \emph{explicit} constructions that achieve the optimal linear dependence on~$s$ have remained elusive.
 Classical low-discrepancy families---digital nets and sequences, rank-1 lattices, polynomial lattices---achieve the best known asymptotic order in $N$ for fixed $s$, namely $D^*_N(P)=\mathcal{O}\bigl(N^{-1}(\log N)^{s-1}\bigr)$, but this deteriorates with growing dimension~\cite{DKP22,DKS13,DKP10,niesiam}.
 Considerable progress has been made on tractability via \emph{weights}, where coordinate importance decays and dimension dependence improves or even disappears~\cite{Aistleitner2014weights,HPS08}; constructive component-by-component (CBC) and fast CBC algorithms underpin state-of-the-art lattice and polynomial lattice rules in weighted settings~\cite{DKLP07,DKLS05,NC06a,NC06b}.
 Still, for the \emph{unweighted} star discrepancy, attaining the $\sqrt{s/N}$ order by explicit points remains open.